PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \delta(\Theta_0 - \alpha) = \frac{1}{2\pi}\sum_{n \in \mathbb{Z}} e^{-in\alpha} e^{in\Theta_0},
 $$
 which will be useful in computation soon.
+The thing is that we haven't fixed the Neumann boundary condition.
+The reason is that we don't need to!
+For the 0 momentum flow we using $f(-X)$ fully specifies our state, and for the other ones we simply go to the twisted sector by one of the Wilson lines, therefore our modes would automatically satisfy the momentum condition.

 The issue is that we are missing an overall normalization for this.
 This is a bit subtle.
 So here we use a cool idea.
 We can pick an annulus.
 This was the really cool insight of Cardy.